 • possible pain during intercourse for several months after childbirth.

-There are basically two types of episiotomy: central (middle muscle) and mediolateral (central-lateral).
-The central incision is made straight to the rear, in the direction of the anus.
-Despite its advantages (in relation to the length the incision causes a greater expansion of the delivery of the birth canal, it heals well, it is easier to sew, it causes less bleeding, less often causes postpartum indispositions and there is no infection), it is less often used because of the risk of rupture of the perineum to the posterior passage.
-In order to avoid this danger, most doctors, especially at the first birth, choose a mid-cut incision that passes the anus.
-Paradoxically, in practice, the protective incision heals much better than the protective rupture.
-And one more "For".
-Muscles, if not torn, are subjected to such a strong stretch that in the future their tone decreases and may lead to the omission of the uterus.
-You can discuss with the doctor all the Pros and Cons, but remember that the final decision will be made in the delivery room, taking into account your condition and, first of all, taking into account the possibility of a safe birth of a child.
-We advise you to read:
+There are mainly two types of episiotomy performed:central (along the middle muscle) and mediolateral (central-lateral).
+The central incision is made directly to the back, in the direction of the anus.
+Despite its advantages (relative to the length, the incision causes a greater expansion of the outlet of the birth canal, heals well, is easier to suture, causes less bleeding, less often causes postpartum discomfort and does not have an infection), it is less often used due to the high risk of rupture of the perineum to the anus.
+In order to avoid this danger, most doctors, especially in the first birth, choose a mid-lateral incision that bypasses the anus.
+Paradoxically, in practice, a protective incision heals much better than a protective rupture.
+And one more "pro".
+If the muscles are not torn, they are subject to such a strong stretch that their tone decreases in the future and can lead to prolapse of the uterus.
+You can discuss all the pros and cons with your doctor, but you should remember that the final decision will be made in the delivery room, taking into account your condition and, first of all, taking into account the possibility of a safe birth of the child.
+We recommend reading:

 Comments